Sextans: A Streaming Accelerator for General-Purpose Sparse-Matrix Dense-Matrix Multiplication: Evaluation

 \subsubsection{Overall Performance.}

-We plot the throughput (in GFLOP/s) of 2,000 SpMMs of 200 sparse matrices with 7 N configurations (N = 8, 16, 32, 64, 128, 256, 512) on the four platforms in Figure \ref{figure:flops} (a) and the execution time in second in Figure \ref{figure:flops} (b) with the increase of the problem size in FLOP.
+We plot the throughput (in GFLOP/s) of 2,000 SpMMs of 200 sparse matrices with 7 N configurations (N = 8, 16, 32, ..., 512) on the four platforms in Figure \ref{figure:flops} (a) and the execution time in second in Figure \ref{figure:flops} (b) with the increase of the problem size in FLOP.
 The problem size is defined as the number of floating-point operations for executing one SpMM $\mathbf{C} = \alpha\cdot\mathbf{A}\times\mathbf{B} + \beta\mathbf{C}$, and the problem size is proportional to N. The throughput is calculated as $p/t$ where $p$ is the problem size and $t$ is the execution time.
 Overall, the peak throughputs of K80, \sextansFPGA, V100, and \sextansASIC are 127.8 GFLOP/s, 181.1 GFLOP/s, 688.0 GFLOP/s, and 343.6 GFLOP/s respectively.
 The geomean speedups of the four platforms normalized to K80 are 1.00$\times$, 2.50$\times$, 4.32$\times$, and 4.94$\times$ respectively.
 The geomean speedup of \sextansASIC to V100 is 1.14$\times$.

-From Figure \ref{figure:flops} (a) we see the overall trend that with the increase of the problem size the throughput of the four platforms increases and after a problem size threshold is reached, the throughput gets saturated at the peak throughput of the four platforms, i.e., 127.8 GFLOP/s, 181.1 GFLOP/s, 688.0 GFLOP/s, and 343.6 GFLOP/s respectively.
+From Figure \ref{figure:flops} (a) we see the overall trend that with the increase of the problem size the throughput of the four platforms increases and after a problem size threshold is reached, the throughput gets saturated at the peak throughput of the four platforms.
 We compare \sextansFPGA with K80 in one subfigure and \sextansASIC with V100 in another because the two platfroms in the same subfigure are comparable.
 We see the throughput dots of \sextansFPGA at the top of dots of K80.
 The dots of \sextansASIC are higher than the dots of V100 for problem size $<10^7$ FLOP.
 Although \sextansASIC has the same memory bandwidth as V100, the frequency of V100 is much higher than that of \sextansASIC (1297 MHz v.s.
 350 MHz).
 So the saturated throughput of V100 is higher than that of \sextansASIC.

 For a problem size less than $10^6$ FLOP, we see the throughput increases with the increase of problem size for the four platforms, because there are setup and ending processing overheads for the four platforms.
 For example, in \sextans architectures, on-chip memory for partial $\mathbf{C}$ is initialized before the main processing loop and $\mathbf{C}$ is written back to off-chip memory after the main processing loop.
 GPUs also need similar setup processing and writing back from on-chip buffer to device memory.
 However, with the increase of the problem size the overhead is amortized and it is better to parallelize a larger size problem.
 So we see the performance (GFLOP/s) increases.
 Notice that for problem size less than $10^6$ FLOP, \sextansFPGA performs better than both K80 (computing power comparable with \sextansFPGA) and V100 (computing power much higher than \sextansFPGA).
 That is because CUDA runtime launches GPU SpMM kernels.
 The CUDA runtime has a small overhead which is not observable on large-size problems but on problems less than $10^6$ FLOP, the overhead degrades the GPU performance.
 However, FPGA accelerators can fuse two or more kernels into one so the runtime overhead between kernels can be eliminated.